olion500/knowledge-ai/README.md

 - 🧠 **AI-Powered**: Uses GPT-4 to extract key insights, decisions, and action items
 - 🔄 **Automated Workflow**: From conversation to documentation with zero manual effort
 - 📝 **Structured Output**: Consistent markdown documents organized by topic
-- 🔗 **Code Integration**: Links discussions to actual code with smart GitHub integration
+- 🔗 **Smart Code Tracking**: Real-time synchronization between code and documentation
+- 🎯 **Intelligent Notifications**: Context-aware alerts when code changes affect docs
 - 👥 **Team Collaboration**: Creates GitHub PRs for review and approval

 ### 🚀 How It Works